artem-budnikov/dev-hub/docs/getting-started/installing-gridgain.md

 ### With Custom Configuration

-To start a GridGain cluster node with a custom configuration file, open the command shell and, assuming you are in `IGNITE_HOME`
-(the GridGain installation folder), pass the configuration file as a parameter to `ignite.sh|bat` as follows:
+To start a GridGain node with a custom configuration file, open the command shell and, assuming you are in `IGNITE_HOME` (the GridGain installation folder), pass the configuration file as a parameter to `ignite.sh|bat` as follows:

 ```